-After having some yummy pancakes for brunch yesterday at Fresh Fruits Lab, I was inspired to make pancakes for the husband and little one for breakfast this morning.
+After having some yummy pancakes for brunch yesterday at Fresh Fruits Lab, I fell in love with pancakes all over again (lol).
+So I decided to make pancakes for the husband and the little one for breakfast this morning.

 - 1.5 tsp aluminum-free baking powder

 - 40 g sugar

 - Pinch of cinnamon optional

 - 1 tbsp oil

 - A handful of semi-sweet chocolate chips

 Whisk together flour, sugar, cinnamon and salt in a mixing bowl.

 Add egg, milk and corn oil to the mixing bowl.
 Whisk the mixture well till lumpy and thick.
 Add in chocolate chips and fold in briefly.